US Health Insurance for 2020: Important Dates and Dates

 Short term coverage

-Apply for a short-term plan for the remainder of the year, or start on 1 January.
+Apply for a short-term plan for the rest of the year or start on January 1st.
 These plans are cheaper than many individual plans, but they do not cover some of the main benefits, such as motherhood.
-Such insurance plans are the best option if you are not eligible for a special registration period.
+These insurance plans are the best option if you are not eligible for a special enrollment period.

 Changes in the insurance market in 2019 year